MantisBase v0.3.7

 🏁 Summary

-The authentication API provides secure user authentication with JWT tokens.
+The authentication API provides secure user authentication with JWT tokens scoped to auth-type entities.
 Tokens are automatically validated on all entity endpoints, ensuring only authenticated users can access protected resources.